 Projects are selected for this initiative at the discretion of Lark staff and the leaders of participating theaters.
 We seek playwrights with significant bodies of work which may be considered “hard to produce” because its audience is not yet fully developed.

-The first three rounds of this program, involving 12 individual theaters and three playwrights, were completed by June 2014 and the program’s next steps are in development.
+The first three rounds of this program, involving 12 individual theaters and three playwrights, were completed by June 2014.